qBioTurin/FORGE4FLAME/README.md

 ```
 docker run -p 3839:3838 qbioturin/forge4flame
 ```
 In this case, there is no need to download the F4F repository or install the package.
-In addition, in this case, it is not possible to run a FLAME GPU 2 simulation using the _Run_ button in the **Run** page.
+In addition, it is not possible to run a FLAME GPU 2 simulation using the _Run_ button in the **Run** page.

 ### FLAME GPU 2
 #### Without docker